gralp-1/binviz/README.md

 # TODO
 - [x] Refactor to make consistent
-- [ ] Add proper command line flags & arguments
+- [x] Add proper command line flags & arguments
 - [ ] Look into 4D file formats and visualisation
+- [ ] Make a custom visualiser and file format which supports 2, 3 and 4 dimensions
+- [ ] Make a way to change the brightness adjustment function
+- [ ] Optimise